Peggy Sulahian Opens Up About Breast Cancer Diagnosis During ‘RHOC’ Season 12 Reunion

 Peggy Sulahian will be seen addressing the speculation around her cancer diagnosis during tonight’s new episode of The Real Housewives of Orange County Season 12.

-As fans of the Bravo TV series may recall, Sulahian underwent a double mastectomy months ago after doctors reportedly discovered cancer but many believed she was exaggerating her diagnosis due to a casual conversation she had with her co-star Shannon Beador.
+As fans of the Bravo TV series may recall, Sulahian underwent a double mastectomy months ago after doctors reportedly discovered cancer, but many believed she was exaggerating her diagnosis due to a casual conversation she had with her co-star Shannon Beador.

 “I was in denial that I had cancer.
 So when people were asking me, I had to reach down deep inside and really feel that I did have it.
 I didn’t want to say it,” she explained to host Andy Cohen during tonight’s second half of the Season 12 reunion.